Implementing process attachment tools#

 Function Details:

-- rocattach_attach_tree(int pid): Attach to a process and all of its descendants
+- rocattach_attach_tree(int pid): Attaches to a process and all of its descendants.

 Enumerates the full process tree rooted at

-- rocattach_attach(int pid): Attach to a single process only
+- rocattach_attach(int pid): Attaches to a single process only.

-rocattach_attach_treeinstead when profiling applications that spawn child processes
+When profiling applications that spawn child processes, use

-- rocattach_detach_tree(int pid): Detach from a process and all of its descendants
+- rocattach_detach_tree(int pid): Detaches from a process and all of its descendants.

 Enumerates the process tree rooted at